-If it was difficult to drill and difficult to set casing, Would you expect cementing to be the easiest part?
+If it was difficult to drill, and challenging to set the casing, Would you expect the cementing to be the easiest part?

-Dear Group members, I have to apologise because It is already more than a month since our last challenge (challenge No. 3).
-During this period, I was dedicated to lunching my free technical support site: http://better-cementing-for-all.org and I would like to thank you all for your support and level of response.
+Dear Group members, I have to apologise because It is already more than a month since our last challenge (cement challenge No. 3).
+During this period, I was dedicated to launching my free technical support site: https://better-cementing-for-all.org and I would like to thank you all for your support and level of response.

-In this opportunity, I would like to post a challenge related to pre-job planing, and despite the way this question looks, this challenge is applicable to drillers, cementers and the whole drilling team.
+In this opportunity, I would like to post a challenge related to pre-job planning.
+Despite the way this question looks, this challenge applies to drillers, cementers and the whole drilling team.

 Referring to a well’s section: